Nick Ross (footballer, born 1991): Inverness Caledonian Thistle

-Ross scored in the opening game of the 2012–13 season, a 1–1 draw against St Mirren.
-He suffered a serious injury during a match against Celtic, dislocating his shoulder and eventually had to undergo an operation.
-Manager Butcher announced that Ross would be out for three months, which he described as a "massive blow".
-Whilst on the sidelines, Ross signed a new two-year contract with the club.
-He made his return, on 29 December 2012, when he came on as a late substitute for Billy McKay, in a 0–0 draw against St Johnstone.
-Despite his successful return, Ross stated that he was working hard to improve his strength and fitness.
-Later in the season, he scored two goals in two games, netting against Celtic on 9 February 2013 and also against Kilmarnock, four days later.
-In April, Ross 'called' for the club to push on, and seal a Europa League place for the first time ever, but ultimately, Inverness narrowly missed out on that target.
+Ahead of the 2012–13 season, Ross said his aim was to score more goals for Inverness Caledonian Thistle.
+He scored in the opening game of the season, in a 1–1 draw against St Mirren.
+However, in a match against Celtic on 25 August 2012, Ross dislocated his shoulder and was substituted in the 66th minute, as the club loss 4–2.
+After the match, he eventually had to undergo an operation.
+However, manager Butcher announced that Ross would be out for three months, describing his injury as a "massive blow".
+In December 2012, he signed a new two-year contract with Inverness Caledonian Thistle.
+On 29 December 2012, Ross made his return from injury, coming on as a late substitute for Billy McKay, in a 0–0 draw against St Johnstone.
+Following his return from injury, he stated on working hard to improve his strength and fitness.
+Following his return from injury, he was involved in the first team throughout the second half of the season.
+Ross scored on 9 February 2013 and 13 February 2013 against Celtic and Kilmarnock respectively.
+In April, Ross 'called' for the club to push on, and seal a UEFA Europa League place for the first time ever, but ultimately, they narrowly missed out on that target after losing 1–0 against local rivals, Ross County.
+At the end of the 2012–13 season, he made twenty–two appearances and scoring three times in all competitions.